kshedden/goclaims/README.md

 Rows from the SAS files are mapped into the buckets using an id variable.
 The id variable is hashed to determine the bucket for a given row of data.
 All rows with the same id are sent to the same bucket.
-The data within each bucket are sorted by id, and within an id level the data are sorted by a specified sequence variable (e.g. time).
+The data within each bucket are sorted by id, and within levels of the id variable, the data are sorted by a sequence variable (e.g. time).

 The variables can be converted from their SAS type to any Go type when